Lightning-AI/litdata/README.md

 # Real World Runnable Templates

 Fastest way to learn is with [Studios](https://lightning.ai/studios).

-[Studios](https://lightning.ai/studios) are reproducible reproducible cloud IDE with data, code, dependencies, e.g. so you can re-do everything yourself with ease!
+[Studios](https://lightning.ai/studios) are reproducible cloud IDE with data, code, dependencies, e.g. so you can re-do everything yourself with ease!

-We've published [public templates]((https://lightning.ai/studios) that demonstrates how to best use the Lightning Data framework at scale.
+We've published [public templates](https://lightning.ai/studios) that demonstrates how best to use the Lightning Data framework at scale and with several data types.

-Sign up here to and run your first Studio free.
+Sign up [here](https://lightning.ai/) to and run your first Studio free.

 | Studio | Data type | Dataset |
 | -------------------------------------------------------------------------------------------------------------------------------------------- | :-----------------: | --------------------------------------------------------------------------------------------------------------------------------------: |